What is Stonehenge?

 Stonehenge is a prehistoric structure built in Wiltshire, England.
 The Stonehenge is the oldest and only remaining monument named in the Seven Wonders of the Ancient World.
 Stonehenge is a series of standing stones set in earthworks and surrounding it are hundreds of burial mounds.

 It is believed that the Stonehenge was created somewhere between 3,000 and 2,000 BC.
-This estimate is provided by radiocarbon dating performed by archeologists.
+This estimate is provided by radiocarbon dating performed by archaeologists.
 As of 1882 Stonehenge has legally been protected as a Scheduled Ancient Monument.
 Today, it’s formally owned by The Crown, while the surrounding area is a part of the National Trust.

 Ideas about Stonehenge